logo

 back to topSide clamping

-The chemical components in Li-Ion cells expand as their State Of Charge increases.
-The cell may be damaged if this expansion is not contained (layer separation).
+A cell may be damaged if this expansion is not contained (due to layer separation).

 • On one end, cylindrical cell inherently contain that expansion by virtue of their shape

-• On the other end, pouch cells do not contain that expansion at all, and must be placed in a case
+• On the other end, pouch cells do not contain that expansion at all, as their walls are soft

 • Prismatic cells are somewhere in between, as they do have a case, but it is not strong enough to fully contain the expansion